 Millions of Yemenis are affected by a triple man-made tragedy: the brutal armed conflict, a looming famine and the world's largest ever single-year cholera outbreak.
 Civilians are facing serious risks to their safety, well-being and basic rights.
 All parties to the conflict have repeatedly violated International Humanitarian Law and houses, bridges and other critical infrastructure have been destroyed or damaged.
 Reports of grave violations against women and children have increased.
 Despite the massive scale of humanitarian needs - Yemen is classified by the UN as a Level 3 emergency - the country remains a neglected crisis, both financially and politically.

 The government is no longer able to deliver basic services to people in need, including basic healthcare, nutrition services, water and electricity supply, and social safety net services.
 The humanitarian situation is rapidly deteriorating as a result of spiralling violence between the warring parties and access restrictions.
-Import of basic food items, fuel and medicine have become more difficult and costlier as a result of increasing restrictions imposed.
-Water and power plants, factories, markets and shops stopped functioning in many locations, or have been damaged by the war.
-Salaries of public servants have not been paid for over a year, inflation and a liquidity crisis further expose civilains to poverty and destitution.
+Imports of basic food items, fuel and medicine have become more difficult and costlier as a result of increasing restrictions.
+Water and power plants, factories, markets and shops have stopped functioning in many locations, or have been damaged by the war.
+Salaries of public servants have not been paid for over a year, and inflation and a liquidity crisis have further exposed civilains to poverty and destitution.
 According to the UN, unless all restrictions on imports are lifted immediately, Yemen will witness an unprecedented famine.

 The EU reiterates its firm belief that there cannot be a military solution to the conflict.
 Violence will just protract the horrific suffering of millions of civilians.
 The EU calls on all the parties to respect International Humanitarian Law, to urgently agree on a cessation of hostilities, and engage in a negotiation process.